Twenty Mile Creek (Ontario): Navigation

 Historically, the Twenty Mile Creek has been navigable by small craft and canoe as far upriver as Smithville, with the use of portages, most notably around the cataracts at Ball's Falls.
 In recent years, rafters, kayakers, and canoes have navigated the rapids above and below Ball's Falls (including Upper Ball's Falls (36")), although the 83 ft main cataract has yet to be attempted.
 The rapids rate a Class II to Class V (depending on river level) on the International Scale of River Difficulty.

 Settlements

 The waterway played an essential role in the development of the communities on its banks.
 Smithville, St. Anns, and Jordan all owe their early activity to industry based upon the creek.
 The ghost town of Ball's Falls' development was also due to its location on the Twenty.

-Terror plot
+Terrorism plot affiliated with Al Qaeda

 The Canadian National trestle bridge near Jordan was allegedly the subject of a terror plot in early 2013.
 The alleged plot involved an attempt by Chiheb Esseghaier and Raed Jaser, both non-citizen residents of Canada, to derail the daily New York-Toronto passenger train as it crossed the trestle.
 The two men were allegedly affiliates of an Al-Qaeda group operating out of Iran.